clusterit/orca/README.md

 If you want to connect to a known computer via the gateway, you should first add your keys to your agent:
 ```
-ssh-add
+ssh-add <your-key-file>
 ```
+You can leave the filename and `ssh-add` will add your default keys.

 After that you can try to login (please accept the server key; you can change it via `orcaman`):
 ```
 ssh -A -p 2022 usc@192.168.0.21@localhost
 usc@192.168.0.21@localhost's password:
 ```
+As you can see, the address of the server uses the form `user@<your-server>@gateway`.
+You can also use `ssh -l user@<your-server> gateway` to specify the user, because the userid must include the name of the target server.
+And as a third option you can configure a default server where the gateway will delegate a call; in this case you can omit `<your-server>`.

-but the gateway denies access and prompts for a password (which will also not be accepted):
+In the upper example the gateway denies access and prompts for a password (which will also not be accepted because you don't have one):

 ```
 2015/04/18 16:55:48 [DEBUG] remote: 127.0.0.1:55746: cannot fetch key for user 'usc@192.168.0.21': HTTP 404: {"error":"entity could not be found"}